On the Signature of a Path in an Operator Algebra: Introduction

 The term on the second line above can not be expressed by composing order two full contraction operators.
 Instead, we can obtain it by \emph{composing} the operator,

 with the following full contraction one

-Thus a naive approach leads in fact to relations involving not only full contractions but also partial contractions.
+Thus a naive approach leads in fact to relations involving not only full contraction operators but also partial contractions.
+A remark on the terminology: we employ the term ``contraction'' to indicate that the operators reduce the degree of an input tensor, and ``full'' to indicate that it does so maximally.

-The main results of the paper are contained in the last Section, Definition \ref{def:endofacescontraction} and Theorem \ref{cor:algebrastar}.
-In this definition, we introduce the notion of non-commutative signature of a smooth path and in our main Theorem we prove that, as for the classical theory, it yields a trajectory in an algebraic group.
+The main results of the paper are contained in the last section, Definition~\ref{def:endofacescontraction} and Theorem~\ref{cor:algebrastar}.
+In this definition, we introduce the \emph{noncommutative signature of a smooth path} and in our main Theorem~\ref{cor:algebrastar}, we prove that, as for the classical theory, it yields a trajectory in a~certain group.